poweredgenl/smarthome/README.md

   - Dims the light, turns on the elgato key lights, changes the colouring on the hue bulbs, closes the window blinds and overrides the sensor/motion flows which     normally turn off lights.
 - **Piano mode**: when i activate the piano mode via streamdeck, hass, or voice: the piano (yamaha cp4 with power socket) will turn on, a WoL packet to the 2nd         laptop is sent, and a script is executed on the laptop to start my DAW software.

+#### Other automations <a name="otherautomations"/>

+- **Central heating**: when the windows in the office or master bedroom are open, the radiator valve is automatically closed.
+Done via a workaround to set the         radiator at a very low temperature level.
+(14 degrees celcius)
+- **Kodi integration with Philips Hue + Philips Ambilight** - when a movie is started - HASS switches Ambilight + Hue on so we have ambient lighting during the         movie.
+- **Fireplace**: we dont have regular fireplace but youtube is your friend.
+In combination with `media_extractor` https://www.home-       assistant.io/integrations/media_extractor/ and node-red, i created a flow which turns on the TV, and pushes the youtube link with the 4k Fireplace video.

 #### Specific implementations <a name="specific"/>

 - **RFXcom433 with Somfy RTS**: